-The solid state drive (SSD) has long been considered a preferable solution to the hard disk drive (HDD).
-However, SSD’s have not made sense for many companies until recently, because their cost has been too high.
-Now that they are less expensive, it’s possible for all businesses to experience the various benefits of an infrastructure built on this advanced technology.
+The solid-state drive (SSD) has long been considered a preferable solution to the hard disk drive (HDD).
+However, SSD’s have not made sense for many companies until recently because their cost has been too high.
+Now that they are less expensive, all businesses can experience the various benefits of an infrastructure built on this advanced technology.
 Atlantic.Net offers SSD Cloud Hosting running many of the most popular hosting solutions.

 Continuing Improvements of the SSD Design

-An article by Lucas Mearian for Computerworld in 2012 indicates how rapidly the technology has been improving (a trend that has continued to the present), in tandem with a significant reduction in price.
+An article by Lucas Mearian for Computerworld in 2012 indicates how rapidly the technology has been improving (a trend that has continued to the present), in tandem with a significant price reduction.
 According to Mearian’s analysis, between 2009 and 2012, the reliability and performance of the equipment were enhanced dramatically.
 In fact, their speed was as much as 200% better than it had been three years earlier.

 Benefits of Solid State Drives